Want to try it for yourself?

 Since CI’s original coinage in 1991, CI/CD has gone from a relatively niche practice to the industry standard.
 Along with it, the combined and mutually reinforcing effects of the rise of open-source, containerization, and distributed applications have resulted in an explosion of software artifacts that span a seemingly infinite array of tools and technologies.

 Yet this has posed a security problem for software delivery pipeline owners looking to keep all these new attack vectors under control.
-Manual verification, however, is neither a sustainable, efficient, or reliable approach.
+Manual verification, however, is neither a sustainable, efficient, nor reliable approach.
+Learn more about the different types of security audits you can add to your pipeline here.